mqtt/mqtt.org/_sites/software.md

    <!-- Entry -->
       <div class="panel-item">
          <img src="{{ 'assets/img/software/mqtt-route.png' | relative_url }}" class="software-logo" alt="Bevywise Logo">
-         <div class="panel-item-description"><a href="https://www.bevywise.com/mqtt-broker/"><h3>Bevywise MQTT Broker</h3></a>
+         <div class="panel-item-description"><a href="https://www.bevywise.com/mqtt-broker/"><h3>Bevywise CrystalMQ (Formerly MQTTRoute)</h3></a>
-         <a href="https://www.bevywise.com/mqtt-broker/">MQTTRoute</a> is a high performance broker.
-The Secure MQTT Broker is written in C &amp; Python and works with all standard MQTT Clients.
-Bevywise MQTT Broker has a FREE and affordable premium version.
-MQTTRoute can be customized to write data to any data store using <a href="https://github.com/bevywise-networks/">standard connectors</a> or custom implementations.
+         <a href="https://www.bevywise.com/mqtt-broker/">CrystalMQ</a>, A high-performance MQTT broker designed for large-scale IoT deployments.
+Supports millions of connections with advanced features like multi-tenancy, clustering for high availability, and robust security controls.
+Ideal for industries needing real-time, low-latency communication.
+Broker can be customized to write data to any data store using <a href="https://github.com/bevywise-networks/">standard connectors</a> or custom implementations.
 Try the <a href="https://www.bevywise.com/mqtt-broker/download.html">fully FREE version here</a>.
          </div>
       </div>
    <!-- Entry -->